chrisshortlaw/homebrew_virtual_dom/README.md

     <div id='display'>Hello World</div>
     ```

-In order to make this code usable, we should define a function which will create javascript objects for us with the relevant attributes and tag names.
+In order to make this code usable, we need to define a function which will create javascript Objects for us with the relevant attributes and tag names.
 Here is an example of how this function might look:

     ```javascript
     function createVDOMElement(tagName, attrs, children) {